The Chemistry Student Seminar (CSS) is a student-run weekly seminar series open to the members of the MIT Chemistry community.

 The Chemistry Student Seminar (CSS) is a student-run weekly seminar series open to the members of the MIT Chemistry Department.
 As the organizers of CSS, we aim to create an open environment for graduate students and post-doctoral researchers from all the divisions in the department to present their research.
 Through the CSS series, we seek to enhance our community’s understanding of diverse research topics and to stimulate discussion across all divisions of chemistry.
 Researchers are provided with the opportunity to share their work, published and unpublished, with colleagues from different backgrounds, receiving valuable feedback.
 CSS talks can also serve as practice for upcoming job talks, oral exams, and conference presentations.

-In the 2016-2017 academic year, we hosted 29 talks from the inorganic, physical, organic, and biological divisions of the department.
-We thank our speakers (see table below) very much for their contributions!
-We also extend our gratitude to all those who attended the talks and initiated stimulating discussions after the seminars over donuts, bagels and coffee.
+In the 2017-2018 academic year, we hosted 26 talks from the inorganic, physical, organic, and biological divisions of the department.
+We thank our speakers (see below) very much for their contributions!
+We also extend our gratitude to all those who attended the talks and initiated stimulating discussions after the seminars over donuts, bagels, and coffee.

-Concluding such a wonderful year of CSS, we are looking forward to the 2017-2018 academic year.
-We are continuously working on the development of CSS and welcome your suggestions to improve it.
-We are also always open to donations to keep this unique student event thriving in the department.
+Concluding such a wonderful year of CSS, we are continuing our series of excellent seminars every week in the 2018-2019 academic year.
+We are constantly working on the development of CSS and welcome your suggestions to improve it.
+We are also always open to new members on the organizing team and donations to keep this unique student event thriving in the department.